What Are the Differences Between an Aztec Barcode and a QR Code?

 Editable and trackable

 Tracking QR Codes offers unique insights into how they’re used.
-In QR Code Generator PRO, you can access a dashboard of insights for each Dynamic QR Code you create, which lets you see the time a QR Code was scanned, the operating device used, location by city and country, and unique vs total scans.
+In QR Code Generator PRO, you can access a dashboard of insights for each Dynamic QR Code you create, which lets you see the time a QR Code was scanned, the operating device used, location by city and country, and unique vs. total scans.

-Something has changed with your campaign, product, or service?
+Has something changed with your campaign, product, or service?
 No problem!
 Dynamic QR Codes are also editable.

 Scan tracking statistics available in a QR Code Generator PRO account: scans by time, operating system, country, and city